huaibovip/UTSRMorph/README.md

 Here is the official implementation of the paper.

 ## Update progress
+4/24/2024 - UTSRMorph trained in OASIS datasets with dice loss is improved and the model trained in IXI datasets is publicy available!
 4/15/2024 - UTSRMorph trained in OASIS datasets is now publicly available!

 ## Requirments